Keerthisree01/29_Bellamkonda_Keerthisree/README.md

-AI Customer Service Agent
-Retrieval-Augmented Generation (RAG) over Telecom Support Tickets
-1. Project Title

-AI Customer Service Agent using Retrieval-Augmented Generation (RAG)

-2. Problem Statement

-Telecom service providers receive a high volume of customer support requests related to network connectivity, billing issues, data plans, SIM services, and service complaints.
-Handling these queries manually leads to increased operational costs, longer response times, and inconsistent resolutions.

-The objective of this project is to design and implement an AI-based Customer Service Agent that can automatically answer common telecom support queries by leveraging historical agent–customer interaction data using a Retrieval-Augmented Generation (RAG) framework.

-3. Proposed Solution

-The proposed system acts as a knowledge assistant that:

-Retrieves relevant past customer–agent conversations from a knowledge base

-Uses the retrieved context to generate accurate and context-aware responses

-Reduces hallucination by grounding responses in real historical data

-This approach ensures reliability, domain relevance, and improved customer experience.

-4. Dataset Description

-Dataset: Telecom Agent–Customer Interaction Text
-Source: Kaggle

-Dataset Characteristics:

-Real-world telecom customer queries

-Corresponding agent responses

-Covers multiple support domains such as:

-Network and connectivity issues

-Billing and recharge problems

-Data usage and plan validity

-SIM activation and deactivation

-Complaint handling

-The dataset is used as the retrieval knowledge base for the RAG system.

-5. System Architecture

-The system follows the Retrieval-Augmented Generation (RAG) pipeline:

-User submits a telecom-related query

-Query is converted into vector embeddings

-Semantic similarity search retrieves relevant historical interactions

-Retrieved context is passed to a language model

-Model generates a grounded and accurate response

-6. Technology Stack

-Programming Language: Python

-Development Environment: Google Colab

-Libraries & Tools:

-Pandas, NumPy – Data preprocessing

-Text Embedding Models

-Vector Similarity Search

-Large Language Model (LLM)

-Approach: Retrieval-Augmented Generation (RAG)

-7. Implementation Details

-Text data is cleaned and preprocessed to remove noise

-Customer–agent conversations are converted into embeddings

-A vector store is created for similarity-based retrieval

-For every user query, top-relevant conversations are retrieved

-Retrieved context is used to generate the final response
+# **AI Customer Service Agent**
+### **Retrieval-Augmented Generation (RAG) over Telecom Support Tickets**

+---

+## **1. Project Title**
+**AI Customer Service Agent using Retrieval-Augmented Generation (RAG)**

+---

+## **2. Problem Statement**
+Telecom service providers receive a large number of customer support requests related to network connectivity, billing issues, data plans, SIM services, and service complaints.
+Manual handling of these queries increases response time and operational cost.

+This project aims to build an **AI-based Customer Service Agent** that can automatically respond to common telecom support queries by retrieving relevant historical customer–agent interactions and generating accurate responses using a **Retrieval-Augmented Generation (RAG)** approach.

+---

+## **3. Proposed Solution**
+The proposed system acts as an intelligent knowledge assistant that:
+- Retrieves relevant past telecom support conversations
+- Uses retrieved information as context for response generation
+- Produces accurate, domain-specific answers while reducing hallucinations

+---

+## **4. Dataset Description**
+**Dataset Name:** Telecom Agent–Customer Interaction Text
+**Source:** Kaggle

+### **Dataset Features**
+- Real-world telecom customer service conversations
+- Agent and customer dialogue pairs
+- Covers multiple issue categories including:
+  - Network and connectivity issues
+  - Billing and recharge problems
+  - Data usage and plan validity
+  - SIM activation and service complaints

+---

+## **5. System Architecture**
+The system follows the **Retrieval-Augmented Generation (RAG)** pipeline:

+1. User submits a telecom-related query
+2. Query is converted into vector embeddings
+3. Semantic similarity search retrieves relevant past interactions
+4. Retrieved context is provided to a language model
+5. Final response is generated

+---

+## **6. Technology Stack**
+- **Programming Language:** Python
+- **Development Environment:** Google Colab
+- **Libraries & Tools:**
+  - Pandas, NumPy
+  - Text Embedding Models
+  - Vector Similarity Search
+  - Large Language Models (LLMs)

+---

+## **7. Implementation Details**
+- Text data is cleaned and preprocessed
+- Customer–agent conversations are converted into vector embeddings
+- A vector store is created for similarity-based retrieval
+- Relevant interactions are retrieved for each user query
+- Retrieved context is used to generate the final response

 The complete implementation is available in the provided Google Colab notebook.

-8. Project Structure
+---

+## **8. Project Structure**
 AI-Customer-Service-Agent/
 │
 ├── AI_Assistance_Customer_Service.ipynb
 ├── README.md
-└── data/ (optional – dataset files)
+└── data/

-9. Sample Output

-Input Query:
+---

+## **9. Sample Output**

+**User Query:**
-“Why is my internet not working even though my plan is active?”
+Why is my mobile data not working even though my plan is active?

-System Response:
+**System Response:**
-“The issue may be due to temporary network disruptions, incorrect device settings, or exceeded data limits.
+The issue may be caused by temporary network disruptions, incorrect APN settings, or exhausted data limits.
 Please restart your device and verify your network settings.
-If the issue continues, contact customer support.”
+If the issue persists, contact customer support.

-10. Key Advantages
+---

+## **10. Key Advantages**
-Domain-specific and context-aware responses
+- Context-aware and accurate responses

-Reduced response time for customer queries
+- Reduced manual workload for customer support teams

-Minimizes incorrect or hallucinated answers
+- Responses grounded in historical data

-Scalable for real-world telecom applications
+- Scalable for real-world telecom applications

-Can assist both customers and support agents

-11. Future Enhancements
+---

+## **11. Future Enhancements**
-Integration with live CRM and ticketing systems
+- Integration with live ticketing and CRM systems

-Multilingual query support
+- Multilingual support

-Voice-based interaction
+- Voice-based customer interaction

-Fine-tuning LLM on telecom-specific data

-Deployment using FastAPI or Streamlit
+- Deployment using FastAPI or Streamlit

-12. Conclusion
+---

+## **12. Conclusion**
-This project demonstrates an effective application of Retrieval-Augmented Generation in the telecom customer support domain.
-By combining historical interaction data with modern language models, the system delivers accurate, reliable, and efficient automated customer service solutions.
+This project demonstrates the effective use of **Retrieval-Augmented Generation** for automating telecom customer support.
+By leveraging historical interaction data, the system delivers reliable, accurate, and efficient responses to customer queries.

-If you want, I can also:
+## **8. Project Structure**